Dissertation Proofreading: Four Easy-to-Follow Steps

 This article gives you 4 easy-to-follow steps to proofread a dissertation effectively.
 To give you an opportunity to practice proofreading, we have left a few spelling, punctuation, or grammatical errors in the text.
 See if you can spot them!
 If you spot the errors correctly, you will be entitled to a 10% discount.

-Continue ReadingAlthough they can be used interchangeably, editing and proofreading services are two different stages of the revision process.
+When you start with academic writing, it is easy to confuse editing and proofreading.
 Each service requires close and careful reading but uses different methods and focuses on different aspects of the manuscript.
 Both services produce different outcomes for writers, and therefore, our potential clients must be aware of what they do.
+As a beginner, you may make the same common mistake as the rest, but we are here to help things set straight.
+In this article, we will learn the exact meaning behind these two concepts, what they are, and how they are different from each other.

 Continue Reading